 - Cherokee Purple tomato.
 My favorite heirloom- beats Brandywine in my book, but since Cherokee starts producing earlier and then pretty much finishes up when Brandywine is starting to come on strong, they're a good combo!

 - Jolly Elf grape tomato.
-The best I've found so far: not too small, produces over a loooong time, and not so sweet that all the tomato-yness is taken out.
+The best I've found so far: not too small, produces over a long time, and not so sweet that all the tomatoey-ness is taken out.

 They offer all organic and heirloom seeds (though I feel that traditional hybridization-which is NOT genetic modification- has a place in the garden for the disease-resistance and the flavor improvements they offer) with lovely pictures - I fairly drool when this comes in the mail.

 I don't order from Seeds of Change as regularly as the other three, but I've bought:

 - Arkansas Traveler Tomato (nice big tomato with a good flavor that was fun to grow)